gdm413229/swwmgz_m/README.md

 Primary fire is the usual good ol' explosive shot.
 Has considerable knockback, but not really lethal damage.

-Secondary fire is pretty much the same but faster and less accurate.

-Reload reloads (duh).
-If the current clip isn't empty, you'll fling it at enemies and it'll explode for increased damage.
+Secondary fire is an "explosive reload".
+Rather than just discarding the mag as usual, pulling the pin at the bottom arms it as a grenade that you can fling at enemies for increased damage.
 The yield will be proportional to the ammo left in it.

+Reload is just a plain ol' reload, nothing else, no explosions or anything.

 Equipped by default on spawned players.
 Cannot be dual wielded, that'd just be too much.
 Has infinite ammo.